 2. Before any substantive action by Council on a regular agenda item, for comments on that agenda item.

-3. For comments on matters not on the agenda, as a regular agenda item at or near the end of the meeting.
+3. For comments on matters not on the agenda, as a regular agenda item at or near the beginning, with an aggregate time limit of 30 minutes, and end of the meeting.

-1. As a regular agenda item, following the opening of the work session, for comments on matters not on the agenda.
+1. As a regular agenda item, following the opening of the work session, for comments on matters not on the agenda for a maximum of 30 minutes.

 Special meetings may be called from time to time specifically to solicit public comments or for other purposes.
 The Mayor has the discretion to organize such special meetings to allow public comment and council discussion.